Most wounds and skin injuries

 How does PRP treat scars?

 Smoother, firmer and more even skin is noted even after the first treatment and typically a series of 3 will be recommended, one month apart, for optimal scar reduction.
+To get a more detailed and personalised information about this scar and acne scar treatment in Toronto, you can book an appointment with us.
+It also helps build the tarnished self esteem of the individual.

 Is Radio Frequency therapy useful in scar treatment? /